 - 2 cup vegetable stock

-- 9 ounces tofu (firm or extra firm)
+- 9 ounces tofu (firm or extra firm - cut into ¾ inch dice)

-- 9 ounces vegetables of choice (cauliflower, green beens, red pepper, broccoli, sweet potato, or other)
+- 12 ounces cauliflower (or green beens, red pepper, broccoli, sweet potato, or other)

 - 1 small can (15 ounce) crushed tomatoes